 Social care staff may also be invited to arrange an appointment by their employers.

-This law applies to care home staff, agency staff, volunteers and anyone who goes into care homes to do other work, including healthcare workers, tradespeople, hairdressers and beauticians.
+Since 11 November 2021, care home workers are required by law to be vaccinated with two doses of a COVID vaccine.
+This applies to care home staff, agency staff, volunteers and anyone who goes into care homes to do other work, including healthcare workers, tradespeople, hairdressers and beauticians.
 It does not apply to friends and family visiting residents or for staff visiting in an emergency.

 Booster doses are not required by law but are strongly recommended for all health and social care staff.